-Las Vegas, NV- Last week, Sunit Patel, CenturyLink’s CFO, presented a clear picture of CenturyLink’s future to their investors at the Citi 2018 Global TMT West Conference:
+Las Vegas, NV- Last week, Sunit Patel, CenturyLink’s CFO, presented a clear picture of CenturyLink’s future to their investors at the Citi 2018 Global TMT West Conference.
+It was not an optimistic look into Centurylink’s internet speeds, and what they can do for rural Arizona:

 “Instead of focusing capital on getting broadband speeds up to 10-20 Mbps, you would focus your money more surgically on areas that have higher population densities and better socioeconomic demographics that are in coexistence with businesses and where wireless infrastructure might be needed to get a better return on capital,” Patel said.
 “You would focus your capital on providing much higher broadband speeds than just offering 10-20 Mbps.”

-In plainer language, while CenturyLink internet service accepted $500 million in government funding through the FCC’s Connect America Fund (CAFII) as reported by Fierce Telecom, Patel seemed to express that expansion of CenturyLink Internet Support coverage map into more rural areas would be dependent upon Tax-payers footing the bill, with CenturyLink appearing disinterested in investing their own funds.
-Because of this, Centurylink cannot truly support rural Arizona.
+In plainer language, while CenturyLink’s Arizona internet service accepted $500 million in government funding through the FCC’s Connect America Fund (CAFII) as reported by Fierce Telecom, Patel seemed to express that expansion of CenturyLink Internet Support coverage map into more rural areas would be dependent upon Tax-payers footing the bill, with CenturyLink appearing disinterested in investing their own funds.
+Because of this, Centurylink’s business and internet speeds, and internet support cannot truly support rural Arizona.
+Centurylink will continue to offer slow internet and upload speeds to rural AZ.

 “The other area of broadband expansion would be in rural markets where federal funding is available for you to be able to utilize and offer more speeds,”